Undergraduate Student Honors/Honor Cords

 What are the requirements to receive honors designations?

-To graduate with an honor distinction an undergraduate student must have earned a minimum of 30 semester hours at Illinois State University as well as a cumulative GPA of 3.65 or higher after the last completed semester as grades and hours for the current semester will not be posted at the time of commencement.
-Only Illinois State University course work is included in the computation of the GPA.
+For an undergraduate student to graduate with an honor distinction (laude honors), the student must have earned a minimum of 30 semester hours at Illinois State University as well as a current cumulative GPA of 3.65 or higher.
+To be recognized at Commencement with honors, the student must have 30 semester hours, including earned and in progress, as well as a 3.65 current cumulative GPA.
+Only ISU course work is included in the calculation of the cumulative GPA.

 Where do I get my honor cord?

-Honors cords are also available for undergraduate students in the Honors Program who earn the Honors Program Scholar graduation designation as well as for Presidential Scholars who started in Fall 2019 or earlier.
+Honor cords are also available for undergraduate students in the Honors Program who earn the Honors Program Scholar designation.
 The Honors Program provides these cords.